openafs-contrib/openafs-robotest/README.md

 # AFS Robotest

 AFS Robotest is a [Robotframework][1] based test suite for OpenAFS.
-This test suite will install the OpenAFS binaries, setup a simple AFS cell, and run a series of basic tests, and finally remove the AFS cell.
+This test suite will install the OpenAFS binaries, setup a simple AFS cell on one or more systems, run a series of basic tests, and finally remove the AFS cell.
 The tests can be run with or without an external Kerberos realm.

 This test suite should be run on a non-production development or test system.
 Typically you will want to setup one or more virtual machines to install